CStanKonrad/long_llama/README.md

 ## Acknowledgments
 We gratefully acknowledge the TPU Research Cloud program, which was instrumental to our research by providing significant computational resources.
 We are also grateful to Xinyang Geng and Hao Liu for releasing [OpenLLaMA](https://github.com/openlm-research/open_llama) checkpoints and the [EasyLM](https://github.com/young-geng/EasyLM) library.

+Special thanks to [Keiran Paster](https://twitter.com/keirp1) for providing immensely valuable suggestions about the pre-training data for LongLLaMA-Code.

 We would like to thank [Xiaosong,He](https://github.com/hxs91) for suggestions on how to improve the explanations of cross-batch code.